Contrastive Learning and Adversarial Disentanglement for Privacy-Aware Task-Oriented Semantic Communication: Abstract

 \section{Abstract}

-Task-oriented semantic communication systems have emerged as a promising approach to achieving efficient and intelligent data transmission, where only information relevant to a specific task is communicated.
-However, existing methods struggle to fully disentangle task-relevant and task-irrelevant information, leading to privacy concerns and subpar performance.
-To address this, we propose an information-bottleneck method, named CLAD (\underline{c}ontrastive \underline{l}earning and \underline{a}dversarial \underline{d}isentanglement).
-CLAD leverages contrastive learning to effectively capture task-relevant features while employing adversarial disentanglement to discard task-irrelevant information.
-Additionally, due to the lack of reliable and reproducible methods to gain insight into the informativeness and minimality of the encoded feature vectors, we introduce a new technique to compute the information retention index (IRI), a comparative metric used as a proxy for the mutual information between the encoded features and the input, reflecting the minimality of the encoded features.
-The IRI quantifies the minimality and informativeness of the encoded feature vectors across different task-oriented communication techniques.
-Our extensive experiments demonstrate that CLAD outperforms state-of-the-art baselines in terms of task performance, privacy preservation, and IRI.
-CLAD achieves a predictive performance improvement of around 2.5-3\%, along with a 77-90\% reduction in IRI and a 57-76\% decrease in adversarial accuracy.
+Task-oriented semantic communication systems have emerged as a promising approach to achieving efficient and intelligent data transmission in next-generation networks, where only information relevant to a specific task is communicated.
+This is particularly important in 6G-enabled Internet of Things (6G-IoT) scenarios, where bandwidth constraints, latency requirements, and data privacy are critical.
+However, existing methods struggle to fully disentangle task-relevant and task-irrelevant information, leading to privacy concerns and suboptimal performance.
+To address this, we propose an information-bottleneck inspired method, named CLAD (\underline{c}ontrastive \underline{l}earning and \underline{a}dversarial \underline{d}isentanglement).
+CLAD utilizes contrastive learning to effectively capture task-relevant features while employing adversarial disentanglement to discard task-irrelevant information.
+Additionally, due to the absence of reliable and reproducible methods to quantify the minimality of encoded feature vectors, we introduce the Information Retention Index (IRI), a comparative metric used as a proxy for the mutual information between the encoded features and the input.
+The IRI reflects how minimal and informative the representation is, making it highly relevant for privacy-preserving and bandwidth-efficient 6G-IoT systems.
+Extensive experiments demonstrate that CLAD outperforms state-of-the-art baselines in terms of semantic extraction, task performance, privacy preservation, and IRI, making it a promising building block for responsible, efficient and trustworthy 6G-IoT services.